Putins Opposition: Dead, Jailed Or Exiled - UrduPoint

 Jailed opposition politician Ilya Yashin, 40, was among those to raise concern.

-A close ally of both Boris Nemtstov -- the opposition politician shot dead in 2015 -- and Navalny, Yashin was sentenced to eight-and-a-half years in prison in December 2022.
+A close ally of both Boris Nemtsov -- the opposition politician shot dead in 2015 -- and Navalny, Yashin was sentenced to eight-and-a-half years in prison in December 2022.

 He had criticised Moscow's invasion of its neighbour and discussed Russian atrocities in Bucha, Ukraine, where Kyiv says more than 400 civilians were killed and tortured.